 It’s worth noting that this text is markedly different to what I’d normally have on my website.
 I’m casting my net much wider is with this approach – more on this soon.

 Add around 5 more portfolio-worthy images that are also non-location specific.
+(Check out these creative wedding photography lighting techniques for inspiration!)

 Add a contact form with Name, Email Address, Phone Number and Wedding Location.